 Some positions may require the participant to bring their own personal vehicle to the project location.
 If a vehicle is required, this will be specified in the position description.
-If you are interviewed for a position, it is a good idea to doublecheck the vehicle requirements.
+If you are interviewed for a position, it is a good idea to inquire about the vehicle requirements.

 You will be required to show documentation to verify your identity.

 If selected for a GeoCorps position, you must submit to and be able to pass a federal background check and a background check from GSA's staffing partner.
 You must submit your background check materials in a timely manner so that your background check is complete before you arrive on site to begin work.
 Failure to complete and pass a background check before your start date will be considered grounds for dismissal.
-No exceptions will be made.

 Geoscientists of all levels are eligible to apply.
 This includes, but is not limited to, undergraduate students, graduate students, recent graduates, post-docs, professionals, faculty members, teachers, and retirees.
 (GeoCorps is not just for students!)

 GSA welcomes applicants from diverse disciplines, such as chemistry, physics, engineering, mathematics, computer science, ecology, hydrology, meteorology, the social sciences, and the humanities.
 Applicants with backgrounds outside of the geosciences should be mindful of each position’s qualifications and are advised to apply to positions for which they can meet all of the qualifications.

 You can apply for up to seven GeoCorps/Guest Scientist positions.
 However, you can only accept an offer for one position.
-Those applying for the GeoCorps Diversity Internship positions have no limit on the number of Diversity Internships they can apply to.
-Diversity Internship applicants are also eligible to apply separately for GeoCorps/Guest Scientist positions.
+Those applying for the GeoCorps Diversity positions have no limit on the number of Diversity Internships they can apply to.
+Diversity position applicants are also eligible to apply separately for GeoCorps/Guest Scientist positions.